The Best Self-Tan Routine For Zero Streaks & All The Glow

 This step is essential—hydrate your full body after you rinse off.
 After that, kick up your full-body moisturizing sessions to twice per day if you can swing it.
 "Moisturizing twice a day and keeping yourself hydrated throughout the day truly helps with keeping that tan lasting," Alysa explains.

-Look for ingredients that soften the skin and add a bit of shine—think shea butter, coconut butter, and botanical oils like jojoba, squalene, etc.
+Look for ingredients that soften the skin and add a bit of shine—think shea butter, coconut butter, and botanical oils like jojoba, squalene, and so on.

 Best clean self-tanner for face